Legal Representation for E-Cigarettes and Vape Pen Injuries

-These have been heavily marketed over the years as a safer alternative to smoking, but the reality is that the nicotine in e-cigarettes contains neurotoxins that can have a poisonous effect on the brain and nervous system just like normal cigarettes.
-Along with nicotine, e-cigarettes can contain THC and CBD as well other substances, like propylene glycol, which is the same cancer-causing chemical that is found in antifreeze.
+There has been heavy marketing over the years as a safer alternative to smoking.
+Although, in reality it’s the nicotine in e-cigarettes contains neurotoxins that can have a poisonous effect on the brain and nervous system just like normal cigarettes.
+Along with nicotine, e-cigarettes can contain THC and CBD as well other substances.
+Substances like propylene glycol is the same cancer-causing chemical that is found in antifreeze.

 The latest reports from the U.S. Food & Drug Administration (FDA) suggest that THC-containing products have caused the majority of the lung injuries in this outbreak.
-Recent CDC findings show that at least 18 people have died using vaping products with more related deaths still being investigated.
+Recent CDC findings show that at least 18 people have died using vaping products with more death investigations pending on e-cigarettes.

-If you have been adversely affected by smoking e-cigarettes, it is imperative to call a Bakersfield attorney to get legal representation.
+If you notice health issues arise from smoking e-cigarettes, it is imperative to call a Bakersfield attorney to get legal representation.

 Symptoms of Lung Disease

 Anyone who uses e-cigarettes should be aware of the signs of lung disease.
-Many people put off going to the doctor when they have a simple cough, but it can actually be the first indicator that something is wrong.
+Many people commonly put off going to the doctor when they have a simple cough.
+Although, it can actually be the first indicator that something is wrong.
 If you have any of the following symptoms for more than a few days, visit your healthcare provider as soon as possible.

 - Shortness of breath and wheezing